 - Missed classes can be made-up by attending alternate sections of the same class with permission of the instructor.

 - Each instrument being taught in ECMS has a curriculum that is used as a guide for the student to measure his or her progress through the various levels of performance skills and repertory.
+This is available online in the ECMS Student Handbook.

 - In order to remain eligible for the scholarship, students must show significant progress through the prescribed curriculum.